Billy Butcher: Season 2 (2020)

-After Starlight gets her tracker chip removed, she is taken to The Boy's hideout, there she meets up with Butcher.
-Annie is still mad at Butcher for shooting her with a 50. caliber round, while Butcher is just dismisses her anger and focuses on the information at hand.
-The Boys investigate The Sage Grove Center, Butcher, Hughie and Starlight wait outside the facility to provide an escape for Frenchie, Mother's Milk, and Kimiko while they infiltrate the facility.
-Starlight makes an entrance while Butcher aims his rifle at her head, debating whether or not to shoot.
-He ultimately decides not to.
+After Starlight gets her tracker chip removed, she is taken to The Boy's hideout, where she meets up with Butcher.
+Annie is still mad at Butcher for shooting her, while Butcher dismisses her anger and focuses on the information at hand.
+The Boys investigate The Sage Grove Center.
+Butcher, Hughie, and Starlight wait outside the facility to provide an escape for Frenchie, Mother's Milk, and Kimiko while they infiltrate the facility.
+Starlight makes an entrance while Butcher aims his rifle at her head, debating whether to shoot.
+He decides not to.
 When Starlight returns and offers Butcher a hand down, he refuses it.
-Infuriated by Butcher's distant attitude and repeated rude behavior, Annie confronts Butcher to the dismay of Hughie.
-She then incites the argument further by comparing Butcher to Homelander.
-Before the argument can finish, they're interrupted by the arrival of Stormfront.
+Infuriated by Butcher's distant attitude and repeated rude behavior, Annie confronts him.
+She incites the argument by comparing Butcher to Homelander.
+They’re interrupted by the arrival of Stormfront.
 Once Stormfront leaves, they order the other members to retreat.
-Unbenounced to them, the facility has enter lockdown with prisoners escaping.
+Unbeknownst to them, the facility has entered lockdown with prisoners escaping.
 One of the patients meets Butcher and Starlight and begs them not to hurt him.
-The two try to calm the man, but he releases an EMP shockwave knocking them both back and sending the van with Hughie inside, flipping.
-Butcher kills the patient, and the two rush to check on Hughie.
-Hughie is fine until they notice a piece of shrapnel in his stomach.
-Concerned for Hughie, Billy and Annie leave the facility to seek medical help for Hughie, leaving the others to fend for themselves.
+The two try to calm the man, but he releases an EMP shockwave, knocking them back and sending the van with Hughie inside flipping.
+Butcher kills the patient, and the two check on Hughie, who has shrapnel in his stomach.
+Billy and Annie leave the facility to seek medical help for him, leaving the others to fend for themselves.

-Annie hitchhikes to stop a car and begs the driver to help them.
-The driver notices Butcher's gun and in turn, pulls out a gun and threatens all of them believing they're trying to rob him.
+Annie stops a car and begs the driver to help them.
+The driver notices Butcher's gun and in turn, pulls out a gun and threatens them, believing they're trying to rob him.
 Annie draws energy from the man's car and hits him with a blast of energy.
 They leave the man's body and drive off.
 Annie confesses that she has become desensitized to civilians getting hurt, earning Butcher's silent respect.
-The two successfully take Hughie to a hospital and watch over him.
-The two then bond over how much they know about Hughie, with them both thinking he's too good for them.
+The two take Hughie to a hospital and watch over him, then bond over how much they know about Hughie, with them both thinking he's too good for them.